 - (A) To hitch, fasten, lead, drive or let loose any animal, reptile or fowl of any kind, provided that this shall not apply to dogs when led by a cord or chain, not more than six feet long, except in designated areas. - (B) To ride or drive any horse or other animal, except in designated areas.
-To ride, drive or go at a rate of speed faster than speed limits as posted on standard traffic signs, upon any bicycle, motorcycle, automobile or any other vehicle whatsoever, upon any drive or street in any park of the city, or to ride or drive any motorcycle, automobile or other motorized vehicle upon any walk in that park, except in designated areas. - (C) To carry any firearm, other than a handgun carried by a person not otherwise prohibited by law from carrying a handgun, air gun, or fireworks.
+To ride, drive or go at a rate of speed faster than speed limits as posted on standard traffic signs, upon any bicycle, motorcycle, automobile or any other vehicle whatsoever, upon any drive or street in any park of the city, or to ride or drive any motorcycle, automobile or other motorized vehicle upon any walk in that park, except in designated areas. - (C) To carry or discharge any firearm, firecrackers, rockets, torpedoes or any other fireworks, airguns, BB guns, bow and arrows, slingshots; or hit golf balls except in designated areas. other than a handgun carried by a person not otherwise prohibited by law from carrying a handgun, air gun, or fireworks.
 This section does not apply to a law enforcement peace officer when acting in the performance of an official duty.